pranavjad/pRRTC/README.md

-# pRRTC:
+# pRRTC

-This repository holds the code for paper "pRRTC: GPU-Parallel RRT-Connect for Fast, Consistent, and Low-Cost Motion Planning".
+This repository holds the code for paper "pRRTC: GPU-Parallel RRT-Connect for Fast, Consistent, and Low-Cost Motion Planning."

 We introduce pRRTC, a GPU-based, parallel RRT-Connect-based algorithm.
 Our approach has three key improvements over a baseline GPU-implementation of RRT-Connect:
 - Concurrent sampling, expansion and connection of start and goal trees via GPU multithreading